martin-banks/svg-animations/src/components/svg/draw-path/notes.md

-# Animate drawing paths
+# # Animate path

 Animating a path drawing in uses a very simple trick; use a dashed line!

-Using a dash space taht is longer than the total path length then gradually reuce that space creates the illusion of the path drawing itself.
+Using a dash space that is longer than the total path length then gradually reduce that space creates the illusion of the path drawing itself.

 ## How to guide